step-security/github-actions-goat/README.md

 StepSecurity defines a supply chain attack as an attack that tries to hijack software that you produce or consume.

-Follow these tutorials to learn about threats and countermeasures related to the software supply chain.
+Follow these `hands-on tutorials` to learn about threats and countermeasures related to the software supply chain.
 If you would like to see a different threat being addressed, or have other feedback, please create an [issue](https://github.com/step-security/supply-chain-goat/issues) or participate in [discussions](https://github.com/step-security/supply-chain-goat/discussions).

 ## Prerequisites